 Develop Devices That Accelerate Wound Healing

 Electrospinning and Electrospraying techniques are increasingly applied in the field of wound healing and dressings, particularly for soft tissue, diabetic ulcers, and burn injuries (9).
 Electrospun fibers offer unique advantages due to the ability to fabricate structures similar to the ECM of natural tissues.
 Electrospun dressings provide a scaffold for cell attachment, proliferation, and migration, promoting tissue regeneration and wound closure.
-The biomimetic ECM structure formed by electrospun nanofibers facilitates cellular interaction and tissue integration, accelerating the tissue healing process.
+The biomimetic ECM structure formed by electrospun fibers facilitates cellular interaction and tissue integration, accelerating the tissue healing process.
 This microstructure is demonstrated in the SEM image of the commercially-available wound treatment in Figure 4.
 These wound dressings can also deliver therapeutic agents directly to the wound site such as growth factors, antimicrobial agents, and anti-inflammatory drugs.

 Develop Drug Delivery Devices